-Unquestionably the AutoCAD Civil 3D Alignment changes model-based software for civil engineer and survey professionals and their organizations.
-Autodesk invested heavily in the technology behind and refined extensively the Alignment tools in Civil 3D.
-The many capabilities of the Alignment make it the core feature in Civil 3D’s somewhat overwhelming arsenal.
+The Autodesk Civil 3D Alignment Feature altered, and continues to alter, how civil engineers and survey professionals and their organizations employ Civil 3D in production.
+Autodesk invests heavily in the technology surrounding the many Alignment-based tools in Civil 3D.
+The many capabilities and properties of the Alignment make the Alignment the core Feature in Civil 3D’s somewhat overwhelming arsenal of production Features.

 What about Surfaces?
 Aren’t Surfaces an equally important part of what we do?

-Is grading a separate task and discipline or not?
-If you perceive it is and stick to the historical man-hour intensive approach and workflow, you will work around Civil 3D’s grading shortcomings.
+If we perceive that it is and stick to the historical man-hour intensive approaches and workflows that we employed in the past, we are then forced to work around Civil 3D’s all too apparent grading shortcomings.

 Civil 3D Features are Tools – No More No Less

 From my perspective, we recognize that software use is about humans employing Tools.